 How long would you say it takes you to find someone for an open position?
 That includes posting the open position on your website and job search websites, promoting the open position on social, reviewing resumes, scheduling interviews, conducting the interviews and checking in with job candidates.

 That all probably adds up to a decent chunk of time.
 However, with helpful digital tools such as email automation, a company advocacy program and PPC, recruitment marketing (when done right) can cut down on the manual effort you have to put into the hiring process.
+But you’ll only know this if you keep track of it!

 5. Larger Candidate Pool